 Ugandan music includes traditional and cultural dance and singing, drums and African instruments.

 Liberation Day, Jan.
 26

 Martyrs' Day, June 3

 Heroes' Day, June 9

 Christmas, Dec.
 25: The Christmas season is the most important holiday of the year in Uganda and is very festive.
 Shopping is popular and usually begins the first week of December.
 Gifts, clothes and Christmas cards are purchased.
 Caroling is also popular Uganda also observes Muslim holidays.

 Ugandans enjoy soccer, boxing, basketball, golf and cricket.
-Recreational activities include mountain hiking/climbing, watching gorillas, fishing, whitewater rafting, sailing and bird watching.
+Recreational activities within the country include mountain hiking/climbing, watching gorillas, fishing, whitewater rafting, sailing and bird watching.

 Ugandans eat many foods, including bananas, corn, rice, sweet potatoes, cassava, beans and indigenous vegetables.

 1-1/2 cups milk, scalded